konsumer/pdpi/README.md

 /usr/bin/printf "         My IP address is\033[0;31m `/sbin/ifconfig | grep "inet addr" | grep -v "127.0.0.1" | awk '{ print $2 }' | awk -F: '{ print $2 }'` \033[0m\n" > /dev/console

 /usr/bin/printf "         Starting PdPi...\n" > /dev/console
-/usr/bin/pd-extended -nogui -noadc -alsa -midiindev 1 /pdpi-master/MAIN.pd &
+/usr/bin/pd -nogui -noadc -midiindev 1 /pdpi/MAIN.pd &

 exit 0
 ```

-You might need to play around with `-midiindev`, just test it out by running pd-extended on console with different options until you get it working.

 If you have a Pi 3, you can [setup wifi & bluetooth](https://minibianpi.wordpress.com/how-to/rpi3/), if you want.
 I disabled wifi & ethernet by putting a `#` in front of non-`lo` stuff in `/etc/network/interfaces`, so it boots faster and doesn't try to connect to a network when it's being used as an instrument.

 ## additional plugins

-Pd-extended has `[plugin~]` which can load LADSPA plugins, many of which are awesome building blocks for extremely complicated and efficient synth/effect modules.
-If you'd like a whole bunch of LADSPA plugins installed, run `apt-get install vco-plugins wah-plugins zam-plugins swh-plugins tap-plugins ste-plugins mcp-plugins omins liquidsoap-plugin-ladspa invada-studio-plugins-ladspa fil-plugins cmt caps bs2b-ladspa blop blepvco autotalent amb-plugins`
+Above, I instructed you to install `pd-plugin` which can load LADSPA plugins (using `plugin~` in puredata,) many of which are awesome building blocks for extremely complicated and efficient synth/effect modules.
+If you'd like a whole bunch of LADSPA plugins installed, run `apt-get install vco-plugins wah-plugins zam-plugins swh-plugins tap-plugins ste-plugins mcp-plugins omins liquidsoap-plugin-ladspa invada-studio-plugins-ladspa fil-plugins cmt caps bs2b-ladspa blop blepvco autotalent amb-plugins rev-plugins`

 ## speed tweaks